geomatics-io/ObjectListView/docs/cellEditing.rst

 When a cell is to be edited, we need to decide what sort of editor to use.

-There are two ways this decision can be made:
+There are three ways this decision can be made:

-1. Registry based decision [v2.1]
+1. Registry based decision

 In general, editors are created based on the type of value in the cell.
 Deciding what editor to use based on the type of the value is the responsibility of the `EditorRegistry`.